BenBktech/WalletWithAllowances/README.md

 # WalletWithAllowances

 This smart contract allows you to give pocket money to one or more people.
 This smart contract stores the money.
 It is possible for the donor of the money to get his money back.
-It is also possible for the recipient of the pocket money to get his money back.
+It is also possible for the recipient of the pocket money to get his money.

 ## Functions